-As a result, I said a fond (truly) farewell to my last client that was solely for marketing at the end of October, by mutual agreement.
-I won’t take any new clients for which all I’m being asked to do is advise on tactical marketing, in isolation.
+So I said a fond (truly) farewell to my last client that was solely for tactical marketing at the end of October, by mutual agreement.
+I won’t take any new clients for which all I’m being asked to do is advise on tactical marketing in isolation.
 Whether a consulting, interim or potentially full-time role, what I do needs to be broader.

 Hey.
 I've decided to end my #edtech marketing consulting work at the end of 2018.
 Time for fresh intensity and challenge, not repeats of past experiences.

 So 2019?
 It'll be a different combination, or situation.
 Or something entirely new.

 Something else.
 Something wonderful.

 Because marketing itself doesn’t operate in isolation.
 And, honestly, being a consultant telling people what they usually don’t want to hear — that they have to change what they’re doing to improve their outcomes, rather than just do more of it, or tweak it — is like rechewing decades-old bubble gum.
 I’ve lost my taste for that.